-Gorilla Jones’ name would come to be more widely remembered, but that night in Dayton it was Williams, not Jones, who was the star.
+Jones may be more widely remembered.
+But that night in Dayton, it was Tiger Roy Williams, not Gorilla Jones, who became the star.

 ABOUT THE EVENT

-Dayton History Fight Night is sponsored by Steve R. Rauch Inc. After training at Brown Institute of Martial Arts, amateur boxers go three rounds at the 108-year-old venue, and beer, wine, soft drinks, and snacks are available.
+Dayton History Fight Night is sponsored by Steve R. Rauch Inc. After training at Brown Institute of Martial Arts, amateur boxers go three rounds at the 109-year-old venue.

 Arrive early to hear Dave Greer’s Classic Jazz Stompers kick things off with their tremendous blend of jazz, blues, and small band swing music.
 With influences ranging from Louis Armstrong to Jelly Roll Morton to Bing Crosby, the Classic Jazz Stompers channel music from the late 1920s and early 1930s.
 Beer, wine, soft drinks and snacks are available, and guests are encouraged to dress in their best 1920s outfits at this fun Flapper era event.